TrainWeb.org Facebook Page

 Ground Frames

-As well as the various SBs a small number of uncovered ground-frames (GF) existed on the railway.
-One GF was located at the Lynton end of Pilton yard and worked the points for the exit from the yard at that end; this GF was unlocked by the tablet for the section to Chelfham.
-At Blackmoor a new Down Siding was installed shortly after the line was opened and this was worked by an adjacent GF, which may have been unlocked by a key from the main SB lever-frame, but records are conflicting and it is listed in SR days as being released by tablet.
+1-lever GF at BlackmoorAs well as the various SBs a small number of uncovered ground-frames (GF) existed on the railway.
+A GF was located at the Lynton end of Pilton yard and worked the points for the exit from the yard at that end; this GF was unlocked by the tablet for the section to Chelfham.
+At Blackmoor a new Down Siding was installed shortly after the line was opened and this was worked by an adjacent GF, shown in the picture here which is a hazy enlargement from a distant view; this GF may have been unlocked by a key from the main SB lever-frame, but records are conflicting and it is listed in SR days as being released by tablet.
 Each of those GFs contained just a single lever and was of the same EoD pattern as the lever-frames used in the smaller 'hut' SBs.

 Between the two level-crossings at Pilton there was a siding to serve a wharf on the River Yeo and this was also worked by a local GF.
-The original GF at that siding was of the same EoD design as other GFs and appears from photographic evidence to have been just a single lever.
+The original GF was of the same EoD design as other GFs and appears from photographic evidence to have been just a single lever.
 However there are no known photographs of the GF which existed in later years after the siding was altered, so it is unclear if the original EoD GF was reused or a replacement GF was provided, possibly of a different size and pattern.
 In SR days the GF was unlocked by the tablet for the section to Barnstaple Town and it is probable that the same arrangement was used for the original GF.
 Sadly it is unclear from the limited photographic coverage of the EoD GFs whether their levers were fitted with lever description plates in the same manner as the SB lever-frames.

 A 3-lever GF was installed at Bratton Fleming in 1932; this was a 'knee' frame of the Stevens & Sons pattern widely used by the SR (usually with levers at 4.5/8" spacing) and different in appearance from an EoD frame.
 The levers were fitted with lever description plates of the contemporary SR pattern.